SabaPangani/KareCoins/README.md

-a Full-Stack Reward app using MERN,
+a Full-Stack Reward app using MERN stack,
 TypeScript, JWT, and Tailwind CSS.
 This involved implementing JWT-based authentication, allowing users to register within companies that had